Rehiring Employees and Retirees

-In order to avoid jeopardizing your plan’s qualified, tax-deferred status, we strongly encourage you to carefully evaluate your human resource policies concerning rehiring retirees and former employees.
+In order to avoid jeopardizing your plan’s qualified, tax-deferred status, carefully evaluate your human resource policies concerning rehiring retirees and former employees.

 An in-service distribution is either a retirement benefit or an account withdrawal to an employee who is still actively employed with you.
 These kinds of distributions are impermissible under federal and state law.
 An in-service distribution invalidates the employee’s retirement or withdrawal.
 If it is not corrected by the return of benefit payments or the withdrawn amount (by either the employee or the employer), then it could jeopardize your TCDRS retirement plan’s qualified status.
 Losing your plan’s qualified status could subject you and your employees to significant fees, penalties and additional taxes levied by the IRS.